Ticketedmoon/react-grid-draw-ui/README.md

 The reason being is that I didn't want this package to become a multi-functional package and rather to just focus on a single responsibility.
 However, the public hook provided will allow you to extract the grid data - specifically, it returns an array of 2D arrays (grids), where each index represents the drawing order of the grids.
-With each 2D array, you can implement you own copy-to-clipboard functionality with relative ease if that is a goal.
+With each 2D array, you can implement your own copy-to-clipboard functionality with relative ease if that is a goal.

 **Prerequisites**
 - React version >= 16.8 (For hooks)